wowrj/rjzhu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Renjie Zhu is undergraduate student of Chemistry at the school of chemistry and molecular engineering in ECNU.
+Renjie Zhu is an undergraduate student of Chemistry at the school of chemistry and molecular engineering in ECNU.
 {style="text-align: justify;"}